FedeDP/container_plugin/README.md

 - [ ] Tests
   - [ ] all Libs container-related tests?
 Will need to run sinsp with the external plugin!
+  - [ ] we will need to run sinsp-example with plugins -> extend it! (for testing purposes and for e2e test framework by Mauro)

 ## Experimental